lonerOrz/loneros-nixos/README.md

 This repository is organized as follows:

-- `flake.nix`: The entry point for the entire configuration.
+- `flake.nix`: The entry point for the entire configuration, defining all inputs and outputs.
-- `hosts/`: Contains machine-specific configurations.
+- `hosts/`: Contains system-level configurations for specific machines.
-  - `loneros/`: Main desktop configuration.
-  - `remote-vm/`: Configuration for a remote virtual machine.
-- `home/`: User-specific configurations (not managed by home-manager).
+- `home/`: Manages user-level application configurations and dotfiles.
+- `system/`: Holds global, cross-host system modules.
+- `programs/`: Declaratively manages configurations for various applications.
+- `servers/`: Contains configurations for system background services.
-- `modules/`: Reusable NixOS modules for drivers and services.
+- `modules/`: Reusable custom NixOS modules for different configurations.
-- `overlays/`: Customizations and overrides for existing packages.
+- `overlays/`: Modifications or overrides for existing packages in `nixpkgs`.
-- `pkgs/`: Definitions for custom packages.
+- `pkgs/`: Contains custom-defined packages.
-- `programs/`: Configurations for various applications.
+- `themes/`: Manages themes and visual styles for the system and applications.
-- `system/`: Global, system-wide settings.
+- `devShell/`: Provides development environments for different programming languages.
+- `iso/`: Configuration for building a bootable NixOS ISO image.
+- `deploy/`: Contains configurations related to remote deployment.
+- `lib/`: Contains custom Nix helper functions.
-- `secrets/`: Holds secret definitions for `sops-nix`.
+- `secrets/`: Manages encrypted files using `sops-nix`.
-- `themes/`: Theming definitions, primarily for `stylix`.

 ---